bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 #### Data Transfer Object and Converter ####

-You should always separate your Web Layer from the Domain Layer early on in an application.
-The Web Layer should only care about receiving and sending Data Transfer Objects to the consumer.
+You should always separate your Web Layer from the Domain Layer.
+In an ideal world Web Layer should only care about receiving and sending Data Transfer Objects to the consumer.
 It should know how to convert between the Data Transfer Object and the Domain model, so it can use the Domain repositories.

 The ``CustomerDto`` Data Transfer Object uses Jackson annotations to provide the JSON mapping.